GeorgeOLoco/eLibrary/README.md

 # PagePal
-Virtual Bibliotheca created with java FX for school project
+Virtual library created with java FX for school project